April 22nd is Earth Day, which means it's time appreciate the beauty of nature (from the safety of your home)

 Dancing With the Birds

-Is there anything that defines the beauty of springtime more than birdsong?
+Is there anything that defines the beauty of nature more than birdsong?
 The sound of twittering and chirping filling the trees can make even an urban landscape feel connected with nature.
 But singing is just one of the ways that birds have of seducing each other as the weather changes.
 The birds-of-paradise that live in New Guinea and parts of Australia prefer a different kind of performance.
 With brilliant jumping, twisting displays of iridescent plumage, they dance for the future of the species.
 And for the future of your species, you will stay inside and watch them do it.
 Dancing With the Birds is also the only documentary on this list that your cat is likely to enjoy as much as you will.

 Oh wait, forgot about flowers.
 Flowers are the defining beauty of springtime, and in "Flowers" episode of Moving Art you can watch every variety and color of flower grow, bloom, follow the sun, and sway in the wind—almost like you were actually outside!
 The soothing imagery and wordless orchestral soundtrack make for great background viewing while you count out squares of toilet paper to make sure your roommate isn't exceeding their ration.